wp-plugins/zigwidgetclass/readme.txt

 == Changelog ==

+= 0.3.1 =
+* Verified compatibility with WordPress 3.3.x
 = 0.3 =
 * Now does actually work in conjunction with Widget Logic (so much for earlier testing)
 * Updated PHP version requirement in readiness for WordPress 3.2